polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/tx-pool.md

 - Checking if the signature is valid.

 The transaction pool also regularly checks validity of existing transactions within the pool.
-A transaction will be dropped from the pool if an invalid or expired mortal transaction is found.
+A transaction will be dropped from the pool if it is found to be invalid or is an expired mortal transaction.

 **Sorting**